PDF (Portable File Format)

 - There are a number of possible technical options: optimisation, security features (including forbidden operations such as printing, selecting text, extracting graphic elements, etc.), forms, encrypted, partial or complete embedding of fonts (when uncommon or non-standard fonts and/or characters are required).

-Validation tools/ Services
+Conversion tools/ Services

 PDF CoDe is a service for converting the files via email.
 You can send a file to be converted into PDF format to the generic PDF CoDe mailboxes where the file is converted and send back to your inbox.
 To know more about how to create a PDF, consult our "Creating PDF with PDF CoDe" page.